Finding the Best Places to Retire Since 2006!

 College Educated: 31%

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Although generally a clean and quiet place, Ormond Beach does receive overflow from some of Daytona's rowdy activities, including Bike Week, Spring Break and Budweiser Speedweeks.
+Notes: Although generally a clean and quiet place, Ormond Beach does receive overflow from some of Daytona's rowdy activities, including Bike Week, Spring Break and Speedweeks.
 Some people say that the city is just a northern extension of Daytona Beach.
 Ormond Beach is popular with "snowbirds."